Know Your Patient: All You Need to Know in 2025

 What is Know Your Patient (KYP)?

-Know Your Patient KYP is a specialized form of the well-known Know Your Customer (KYC) process, adapted specifically for the healthcare sector.
+Know Your Patient (KYP) is a specialized form of the well-known Know Your Customer (KYC) process, adapted specifically for the healthcare sector.
 The primary goal of KYP is to authenticate the identity of patients, ensuring they are who they claim to be.
 This is particularly vital in today’s healthcare landscape, where many services are increasingly being offered remotely or online.

 Similar to how financial institutions must confirm the identity of customers to prevent financial crimes, healthcare organizations need to implement KYP to minimize the risk of medical identity theft and misuse of personal information.